11 Easy Ways to Save Money on Flights

 Don’t Be Afraid of a Layover

 Look, I know layovers can be a bear.
 Who wants to sit around at an airport for hours, waiting for their awesome vacation to begin?
 But, since nobody else likes a layover either, it can also mean saving even more money on airfare.

 Use Frequent Flyer Programs

-One of the best ways to get cheap flights is to earn miles through an airline’s frequent flier program.
+One of the best ways to get cheap flights is to earn miles through an airline’s frequent flyer program.
 Each time you fly, you’ll earn points or miles that can be redeemed for additional travel.
 Becoming a member could also earn you extra perks, like free checked bags, lounge access, and more.

-Even if your job pays for the flight, you can earn the frequent flier miles under your own personal account.
+Even if your job pays for the flight, you can earn the frequent flyer miles under your own personal account.
 Now that is savvy traveling!

 Watch Out for Taxes